Pentagon Papers: Impact

 In 1988, when that cable was declassified, it revealed "there was a continuing uncertainty as to [Johnson's] final decision, which would have to await Secretary McNamara's recommendation and the views of Congressional leaders, particularly the views of Senator [Richard] Russell."

 Nixon's Solicitor General Erwin N. Griswold later called the Pentagon Papers an example of "massive overclassification" with "no trace of a threat to the national security".
-The Pentagon Papers publication had little or no effect on the ongoing war because they dealt with documents written years before publication.
+The Pentagon Papers' publication had little or no effect on the ongoing war because they dealt with documents written years before publication.

-After the release of the Pentagon Papers, Goldwater said:
+After the release of the Pentagon Papers, Barry Goldwater said:

 Senator Birch Bayh, who thought the publishing of the Pentagon Papers was justified, said:

+In 1991, Les Gelb said the following:

-Les Gelb reflected in 2018 that many people have misunderstood the most important lessons of the Pentagon Papers:
+Gelb reflected in 2018 that many people have misunderstood the most important lessons of the Pentagon Papers:

 Full release in 2011

 On May 4, 2011, the National Archives and Records Administration announced that the papers would be declassified and released to the Richard Nixon Presidential Library and Museum in Yorba Linda, California, on June 13, 2011.
 The release date included the Nixon, Kennedy, and Johnson Libraries and the Archives office in College Park, Maryland.

 The full release was coordinated by the Archives's National Declassification Center (NDC) as a special project to mark the anniversary of the report.
 There were still eleven words that the agencies having classification control over the material wanted to redact, and the NDC worked with them, successfully, to prevent that redaction.
 It is unknown which 11 words were at issue and the government has declined requests to identify them, but the issue was made moot when it was pointed out that those words had already been made public, in a version of the documents released by the House Armed Services Committee in 1972.

 The Archives released each volume of the Pentagon Papers as a separate PDF file, available on their website.